CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 23 Refactor based on feedback from hatchways and resubmit
     - basic small screen styling
-        - get logout link back and in the right place
+        - get logout link in the right place
     - run tests
     - switch let for testing to const
     - commit to regular branch